Updated January 2020

 Glass sealant DIY

-Another DIY suggestion is using glass sealant, being meticulous with your pre-cleaning and patient with your sealant curing – see below.
-Sounds similar to Cyb’s process in the links.
+Another DIY suggestion is using glass sealant, again, being meticulous with your pre-cleaning and patient with your sealant curing – see below.
+Sounds similar to Cyb’s process.

 3. Glass cleaner or oven degreaser.

 • Clean the wheels with the degreaser/cleaner, wash with water to make sure that any chemical is washed off.
-Wait for a day in dry, clean environment, blast of air if indeed, a great help.
+Wait for a day in dry in a clean environment.
+Use a blast of air if indeed.

 • Apply the sealant to each spoke nipple, wait for a day to cure, apply another layer, wait again.